-Creative Writing Tips & Prompts— Creative writing requires plenty of imagination, dedication, and practice.
-When you want to develop your skill in this writing genre, it will take some time to practice the craft.
-But with the six creative writing tips outlined below, along with your commitment to regular practice sessions, you will be able to refine and deepen your creative writing skill and ability in no time!
+Creative Writing Tips & Bonus Prompts–Creative writing requires plenty of imagination, dedication, and practice.
+To develop your skills in this writing genre, you will need to practice.
+Use the creative writing tips below to improve your creative writing skills!

-Here are some great tips to help you to improve your creative writing skills.
+Below are six tips to help you to improve your creative writing skills.
 Enjoy!

 Creative Writing Tips

-Creative Writing Tip #1 — Make a time commitment to your writing practice.
+Creative Writing Tip #1 — Make a Commitment

 Tip #3 — Love Your Craft